 Finding those professional collaborators can be a difficult task.
 After watching a documentary featuring Elisa Shipon-Blum, director of the Selective Mutism Anxiety Research and Treatment Center in Philadelphia, Carrie Moore shelled out $700 for a one-hour phone consultation.
 “She gave us concrete strategies,” she says.
 “It was the best money I ever spent.”

-Progress and recovery
+Progress and recovery from selective mutism

 Parents like Moore know that they don’t have time to lose.
 “Early intervention is best,” says McHolm.
 “Kids don’t just outgrow it.
 The longer the problem persists, the harder it is to overcome.
 I see 16-year-olds who have been mute their whole school career.
 By then, the possibility of peer friendships, post-secondary school and a romantic relationship seems daunting.”